Homemade Cinnamon Rolls Recipe Reviews

-Making homemade cinnamon rolls is a lot of fun, but unless you bake them often and have a tried-and-true family favorite, you may have a hard time choosing a recipe.
+Making homemade cinnamon rolls is a lot of fun, but unless you bake them often you may have a hard time choosing a recipe.
 That’s the case at our house.
 I make homemade cinnamon rolls occasionally, but haven’t settled on an all-time favorite.
-So given the situation, I took on a little post-Thanksgiving project and baked three different recipes back-to-back to pick a winner.
+So given the situation, I baked three different recipes back-to-back to pick a winner.

 Cinnamon Rolls with Mashed Potatoes